MCSstrike/PrinterGuru/Doc/README.md

-# 3D Printer Visualizer Application
+# 3D Printer Visualiser Application

 ## Overview
 This document provides an overview of the 3D Printer Visualiser application, a PyQt-based GUI tool that integrates VTK for 3D visualisation and real time control.